MuskarMonish/Devtern/README.md

 warm_start = (default = False). when set to True, use the solution from the previous step as the initialization for the present step.
 This is not applicable for the liblinear solver.

-## Step 9: We fitted the training data to make our model
+## Step 9: Fitted the training data to make our model

-## Step 10: Now we tested the accuracy of our model
+## Step 10: Tested the accuracy of our model

+## Conclusion

+Developed a logistic regression model for heart disease prediction using a dataset from the UCI repository.
+Focused on gaining an in-depth understanding of the hyperparameters, libraries and code used when defining a logistic regression model through the scikit-learn library.